garagehive/garagehive.github.io/docs/garagehive-azure-active-directory-user.md

 # How to Create and Edit Users in Azure Active Directory (AAD) and Reset Password
 **Azure Active Directory (AAD)** is a cloud-based identity and access management service.
 AAD enables user authentication and single sign-on, allowing users to access Dynamics 365 using their Azure AD credentials and seamlessly navigate to other Microsoft services.

+More information about how to add the **AAD authentication email** to Garage Hive can be found [here](https://docs.garagehive.co.uk/docs/garagehive-user-management.html#add-authentication-email-with-azure-active-directory-aad){:target="_blank"}.

 ## In this article
 1. [Creating a New User](#creating-a-new-user)
 2. [Edit an Existing User](#edit-an-existing-user)